 Starting a club can be time-consuming and challenging.
 You need to have a lot of patience, preparation, and organization before setting the club in motion.
 A good idea would be to have a small group of students willing to help start the club with you; perhaps assign the roles of president and vice president, and the rest can help facilitate the organization of the club.

-If you have good leadership skills and a solid commitment to making your club work, the difficulty should be minimal.
+The difficulty should be minimal if you have good leadership skills and a solid commitment to making your club work.
 If you follow the steps listed above, starting a high school club could be lengthy, but the process can run smoothly if you follow the steps correctly.

 Your club will be as successful as the work you put into it.
 Here are a few additional tips that will help you make sure the club you start in high school is a success: